How to Plan Your Grand Teton National Park Elopement for 2026

 Step 1: Determine what kind of permit you need, either Reserved Site-Specific or Small Dispersed.

-Step 2: Fill out the application.
+Step 2: Download and fill out the application online.
+You must do this yourself, not a planner/photographer.
 You can get the application document on the national park page on weddings and commitment ceremonies.
 Include all the needed information it calls for, which includes: applicant names, which permit you are applying for, date, location and time of event, number of participants and vehicles, list of equipment, support personnel (vendors), individual in charge, and activity questions.

-Step 4: Pay the application fee of $200.
+Step 3: Pay the application fee of $200.
 This is non-refundable.
+The form to pay this is on the wedding and commitment ceremonies page.

-Step 5: Once the permit and the application fee have been processed, they will send you a preliminary permit to review and sign.
-You will have 7 days to complete this task and return the document.
+Step 5: Once the permit and the application fee have been processed, they will email you a draft permit to review and sign.
+You will have 7-10 days to complete this task and return the document to grte_spu_permits@nps.gov.

-Step 6: Once your permit is finalized and signed by an authorizing official, it will be mailed to you.
-Make sure to get a printed copy to bring with you.
+Step 6: Once your permit is finalized and signed by an authorizing official, it will be emailed to you.
+Make sure to get it printed and bring the physical copy with you.

 Do I Need a Permit to Elope in the Park?

-Yes, if you want to elope/get married in Grand Teton National Park you will need a permit.
+Yes, if you want to elope/get married in Grand Teton National Park you will need a permit, even just to read vows.
 If the area you want to elope in is outside the national park boundary, then you'll need to reach out to the corresponding national forest that you plan to be at.
 The surrounding national forests are Bridger-Teton and Caribou-Targhee.
 Each national forest has its own set of rules and permit regulations, so reach out with the specifics of your group.

 When Should I Reach out for a Permit?

-For Reserved Site-Specific Ceremonies: The application period for this type of permit starts December 16th, at 8:00 am MST for ceremonies in the dates of Friday, May 16, 2025, through Monday, October 13, 2025.
+For Reserved Site-Specific Ceremonies: The application period for this type of permit starts Thursday, December 4, 2025 at 8 a.m.
+Mountain Time (10 a.m.
+Eastern) for ceremonies in the dates of Friday, May 15, 2026 through Monday, October 14, 2026.
 Usually the park's website and Instagram page announces when they start accepting permit applications, so be sure to follow them there too!

 Applications will be accepted no less than 30 days prior to the ceremony date.